acceleratedscience/bridge/doc/runbook.md

     ```shell
     git clone git@github.com:acceleratedscience/configurations.git
     ```
+    a.
+Please follow the directions on how to decrypt in the configurations repo.
+You will need to install "age" on your machine

 2. Move the the two directors "certs" and "config" into the root directory of bridge.
 An example of the service.toml is below:
     ```toml